Sensaciones desde Pueblos Remotos Fuencaliente

 Article written by Carlos Jonay Suárez , co -founder and responsible for digital strategy in remote villages.

-Throughout all the posts that I have written for the blog of pueblos remotos, there is a conductive thread that always remains: the experiences and the people who live them.
+Throughout all the posts I have written for the Pueblos Remotos blog, there is a common thread that always remains: the experiences and the people who live them.

-That thread, which right now I have very present, is what gives meaning to everything we do, what humanizes the process and what allows you to know, understand and share incredible stories, links that go far beyond the professional and Entrepreneurships that have a vital sense.
+That thread, which I have very much in mind right now, is what gives meaning to everything we do, what humanizes the process and what allows you to know, understand and share incredible stories, bonds that go far beyond the professional and ventures that have a vital meaning.

-During these eleven days in Fuencaliente, we have had very beautiful experiences and we have deepened the stories of all our local actors, something that, taking their testimony, I want to convey through this post.
+During these eleven days in Fuencaliente, we have had very beautiful experiences and have delved into the stories of all our local actors, something that, taking their testimony, I want to convey to you through this post.

 Stories that deserve to be told

-This post began talking on the human side, of that connection that goes beyond wifi and the Internet (how we have come to 'pervert' some terms eh! 😉)
+I started this post talking about the human side, about that connection that goes beyond WiFi and the internet (how we've managed to 'pervert' some terms, huh! 😉)

-I speak of connection in the purest sense of the word: connection between people, connection with the environment, connection with yourself and connection with each and every one of the stories we hear .
+I'm talking about connection in the purest sense of the word: connection between people, connection with the environment, connection with yourself, and connection with each and every story we hear .

-From the beginning of humanity, transmitting stories, and with it knowledge, is one of the things that has differentiated us from the rest of mammals.
-Through them we have been able to evolve and maintain traditions that have endured during generations.
+Since the dawn of humanity, transmitting stories, and with them knowledge, has been one of the things that has set us apart from other mammals.
+Through these stories, we have been able to evolve and maintain traditions that have endured for generations.

-Here, in the middle of a place of a wild and brutal beauty, surrounded by volcanoes and an incredible light, it is where a series of stories that deserve to be told arise.
+Here, in the midst of a landscape of wild and brutal beauty, surrounded by volcanoes and incredible light, is where a series of stories arise that deserve to be told.

-A few months ago, in the post 'This is much more than teleworking' , I shared the story of Jordan, Juan José, Vicky and Gustavo .
-At that time, we had barely agreed and knew his business for what he had read and for the little he had talked to them.
-Therefore, I am very happy to be writing this right now, after having lived their activities and having a few days when they coincide more with them, learn more about what they do and listen to their stories with full attention.
+A few months ago, in the post 'This is much more than working from home,' I briefly shared the story of Jordan, Juan José, Vicky, and Gustavo .
+At that time, we had barely met, and I only knew of their businesses from what I had read and from the few conversations I had had with them.
+That's why I'm so happy to be writing this now, after having experienced their work firsthand and having spent a few days with them, learning more about what they do and listening attentively to their stories.

-These stories will have a special hole within our blog, because, once again, each and every one of them deserves to be told.
+These stories will have a special place within our blog, because, once again, each and every one of them deserves to be told.

-If I have to describe it in a single word, and I admit that doing it is a very difficult exercise, I would say magic .
-I really say it without pretensions and I hope that I do not sound pedantic, but I still surprise myself (and they continue to put my hair on end) every time we start an experience with remote peoples.
-Everything that is breathed in the air is different, the opening of the people, the desire to share, the first faces, make pineapple and live 'how they discover' the rurality connected, is something that is not paid with money.
+If I had to describe it in a single word—and I admit that's a very difficult task—I'd say magic .
+I truly mean it without pretension, and I hope it doesn't sound pretentious, but I'm still amazed (and get goosebumps) every time we embark on an experience with Pueblos Remotos.
+Everything in the air is different: the openness of the people, their eagerness to share, the first faces, the sense of community, and experiencing how they discover connected rural life—it's something money can't buy.

-On Sunday, June 5, we had our welcome ceremony, a very important and fundamental moment, since it is the 'gun' of departure and the moment in which local actors and remote workers, face.
-That is where the first complicities arise, where the first experiences are shared from you, some are answered by what and expectations are projected.
-If all this we dress with a brutal sunset and a good palm tree, magic occurs on its own.
+On Sunday, June 5th, we held our welcome event, a crucial and fundamental moment, as it marks the starting gun and the moment when local stakeholders and remote workers meet face-to-face.
+It's where the first connections are forged, where initial experiences are shared directly, questions are answered, and expectations are discussed.
+Add to that a breathtaking sunset and a fine wine from La Palma, and the magic happens all on its own.

-I cannot convey all the emotions lived and shared at that time, but in case it serves you to get an idea, I leave you here some of the photos of the moment.
+I can't convey all the emotions I experienced and shared at that moment, but if it helps you get an idea, here are some photos from that time.

 See this post on Instagram